g-plane/malva/README.md

 button.disabled/*please use pseudo class as possible*/,button:disabled {}
 ```

 There're comments inside selector.
-Some formatters will failed to format it, but Malva will format as:
+Some formatters will fail to format it, but Malva will format as:

 ```css
 button.disabled /*please use pseudo class as possible*/, button:disabled {}